wework/grabbit/docs/SAGA.md

 ### Configuring a Saga Instance

-It is sometimes needed to configure a saga instance with some data before it gets executed. grrabit allows you to do so by providing a saga configuration function when registering the saga.
+It is sometimes necessary to configure a saga instance with some data before it gets executed. grrabit allows you to do so by providing a saga configuration function when registering the saga.
 Each time a saga instance gets created or inflated from the persistent store the configuration function will be executed.